aws-samples/the-aws-step-functions-workshop/content/module-10/step-4/index.en.md

 new StepfunctionsRestApiStack(app, 'CDKStepfunctionsRestApiStack');
 ```

-Save these source files.
+::alert[Cloud9 does not automatically save your files so be sure to save them]{header="Save your files!"}

 To deploy the Amazon API Gateway and the AWS Step Functions state machine to your AWS account, run the following command from the application root:
 ```bash
 cdk deploy
 ```